MooersLab/colabpymolpysnips/README.md

 ### Step 2: Copy the snippet notebook to Google Drive

 Use the `File/Save copy in Drive' pulldown menu item.
-If you ran some code cells, you may get a message like the following:
+If you run some code cells, you may get a message like the following:

 <p align="center"><img src="images/saveSnippetNotebookToGoogleDrive.png"></p>

 Ignore this warning.
-Click on `run anyway`i
+Click on `run anyway`.
 <p align="center"><img src="images/ignoreWarningAboutAuthorship.png"></p>